|Jump to …|

 If additional changes are required to the consent form boilerplate language, UT Southwestern IRB will submit a revised Annual Institution Worksheet About Local Context to NCI CIRB.

-Once the study is acknowledged by UT Southwestern IRB, it sends a CIRB acknowledgement notice to the PI.
+Once UT Southwestern IRB acknowledges the study, it sends a CIRB acknowledgement notice to the PI.
 The date of protocol expiration is set to the expiration date of the CIRB approval letter.

 The UT Southwestern IRB will notify the CIRB Administrative Office each time it accepts the CIRB review of a protocol.